-Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long-term (CDP 2.1a, C2.3, C2.3a, C2.4, C2.4a)
+Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long-term

 Genworth recognizes that climate change poses significant potential risks to the environment, the global economy, and to human health and well-being.
-The Company has chosen to align its definition of applicable time horizons with those identified in the New York Department of Financial Services (DFS) guidance, which defines short-term as zero to five years, medium-term as five to 10 years, and long-term as 10 to 30 years.
+The Company has chosen to align its definition of applicable time horizons with those used in our financial and strategic planning.
+Short-term is represented as zero to three years, medium-term as four to 10 years, and long-term as 11 to 30 years.